TomonoriHoshi/jpinfect/README.md

 bullet2025 <- jpinfect_read_bullet(year = 2025, week = 1:10, directory = "raw_data")
 ```

-## Report a bug
+## Community guidelines

-If you encounter a bug or issue while using the `jpinfect` package, we encourage you to report it.
-Please follow the steps below to help us resolve the problem efficiently:
+If you encounter a bug or issue while using the `jpinfect` package, we encourage you to report it [here](https://github.com/TomonoriHoshi/jpinfect/issues).
+If you are happy to contribute the package, please see our [contributing guidelines](CONTRIBUTING.md).

-1.  **Check Existing Issues**: Before submitting a new bug report, visit the Issues page on GitHub to check if the issue has already been reported.

-2.  **Submit a New Issue**: If the issue is new, create a detailed report by clicking on the **"New Issue"** button.
-Include the following information:

-    -   A clear description of the issue or unexpected behaviour.

-    -   Steps to reproduce the issue, if possible.

-    -   Your R version and operating system (e.g., Windows 10, macOS Ventura).

-    -   Any relevant error messages or output.

-    -   Example code or datasets (if applicable) to demonstrate the problem.

-3.  **Follow-Up**: We appreciate your feedback!
-Once your issue is submitted, we may ask for additional information to resolve it.
-Please check back periodically for updates.

-By contributing bug reports, you help us improve the `jpinfect` package for everyone.
-Thank you for your support!
+We expect all contributors to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for everyone.